 How to Make a Current Flow Indicator?

 This Electric Current Flow Indicator gives a visual indication that there is a current flow.
-Possible applications for this small circuit may be: a battery charger, a voltage power source, etc.
+Possible applications for this small circuit may be: a battery charger, a voltage power source, etc. It works for DC current only.

 How the current flow indicator works?